 Nutrient-rich foods provide energy for women's busy lives and help to reduce the risk of disease.
 A healthy eating plan regularly includes:

-- At least three ounce equivalents of whole grains such as whole-grain bread, whole-wheat cereal flakes, whole-wheat pasta, brown rice or oats.
+- At least three ounce-equivalents of whole grains such as whole-grain bread, whole-wheat cereal flakes, whole-wheat pasta, bulgur, quinoa, brown rice or oats.

-- Five to 5-and-a-half ounce equivalents of protein such as lean meat, poultry, seafood, eggs, beans or peas,nuts and seeds.
+- Five to 5-and-a-half ounce-equivalents of protein foods such as lean meat, poultry, seafood, eggs, beans, lentils, tofu, nuts and seeds.

-- Two cups of fruits — fresh, frozen or canned without added sugar.
+- One-and-a-half to two cups of fruits — fresh, frozen, canned or dried without added sugars.

-- Two-and-a-half cups of colorful vegetables — fresh, frozen or canned without added salt.
+- Two to two-and-a-half cups of colorful vegetables — fresh, frozen or canned without added salt

-Iron is one of the keys to good health and energy levels in women prior to menopause.
+Iron is important to good health, but the amount needed is different depending on a woman's stage of life.
+For example, iron needs are higher during pregnancy and lower after reaching menopause.
 Foods that provide iron include red meat, chicken, turkey, pork, fish, kale, spinach, beans, lentils and some fortified ready-to-eat cereals.
 Plant-based sources of iron are more easily absorbed by your body when eaten with vitamin C-rich foods.
-So eat fortified cereal with strawberries on top, spinach salad with mandarin orange slices or add tomatoes to lentil soup.
+To get both these nutrients at the same meal, try fortified cereal with strawberries on top, spinach salad with mandarin orange slices or add tomatoes to lentil soup.

 Folate (and Folic Acid) During the Reproductive Years

-When women reach childbearing age, they need to eat enough folate (or folic acid) to help decrease the risk of birth defects.
+When women reach childbearing age folate (or folic acid) plays an important role in decreasing the risk of birth defects.
 The requirement for women who are not pregnant is 400 micrograms (mcg) per day.
-Including adequate amounts of foods that naturally contain folate, such as citrus fruits, leafy greens, beans and peas will help increase your intake of this B vitamin.
-There also are many foods that are fortified with folic acid, such as breakfast cereals, some rices and breads.
+Including adequate amounts of foods that naturally contain folate, such as oranges, leafy green vegetables, beans and peas, will help increase your intake of this B vitamin.
+There also are many foods that are fortified with folic acid, such as breakfast cereals, some rice and breads.
 Eating a variety of foods is recommended to help meet nutrient needs, but a dietary supplement with folic acid also may be necessary.
-This is especially true for women who are pregnant or breast-feeding, since their daily need for folate is higher, 600 mcg and 500 mcg per day, respectively.
-Be sure to check with your physician or a registered dietitian nutritionist before taking any supplements., .
+This is especially true for women who are pregnant or breastfeeding, since their daily need for folate is higher, 600 mcg and 500 mcg per day, respectively.
+Be sure to check with your physician or a registered dietitian nutritionist before starting any new supplements.

 Daily Calcium and Vitamin D Requirements

 For healthy bones and teeth, women need to eat a variety of calcium-rich foods every day.
 Calcium keeps bones strong and helps to reduce the risk for osteoporosis, a bone disease in which the bones become weak and break easily.
-Some calcium-rich foods include low-fat or fat-free milk, yogurt and cheese, sardines, tofu (if made with calcium sulfate) and calcium-fortified foods including juices and cereals.
+Some calcium-rich foods include low-fat or fat-free milk, yogurt and cheese, sardines, tofu (if made with calcium sulfate), tempeh, bok choy, soy beans, sesame seeds, green leafy vegetables and calcium-fortified foods and beverages, such as plant-based milk alternatives, juices and cereals.
 Adequate amounts of vitamin D also are important, and the need for both calcium and vitamin D increases as women get older.
-Good sources of vitamin D include fatty fish, such as salmon, eggs and fortified foods and beverages, such as some yogurts and juices.
+Good sources of vitamin D include fatty fish, such as salmon, eggs and fortified foods and beverages, like milk, as well as some plant-based milk alternatives, yogurts and juices.

-- Eat fewer foods that are high in saturated fat.
+- Focus on sources of unsaturated fats, such as vegetable oils, nuts and seeds, in place of foods high in saturated fat.
 Opt for low-fat or fat-free dairy products and lean proteins instead of their full-fat counterparts.
-Incorporate more plant-base protein foods, such as beans, lentils and tofu, into your diet.

 Balancing Calories with Activity